vaijenathphad/project2/README.md

 This is for new project

-created on the new project
+created on the new project.